openhab/openhab-addons/addons/binding/org.openhab.binding.network/README.md

 - **refresh_interval:** How often shall the device be checked (in milliseconds, `60000` = one minute)
 - **use\_system\_ping:** Use the real ICMP ping program of the operating system, instead of the Java ping.
 Useful if the devices cannot be reached by Java ping. **Beware**: By setting this option to `true`, the **port option is ignored**.
 - **dhcplisten:** Listen for DHCP Request messages.
 - **arping (optional):** Use arping instead of regular ping.
 Only works on Unix and arping needs to be installed.
-When using arping it is required to specify a network interface.
+By setting this option to `true`, the **port option is ignored** and it is **required to specify a network interface**.
+Arping works on a lower level then a regular ping and might get a reply when a regular ping does not.
+This might be the case when a device with a recent version of Android goes to sleep.
 - **interface (optional, required when using arping):** When using arping, specify the network interface to use (e.g. eth0, wlan0).
   If devices leave and reenter a network, they usually request their last IP address by a UDP broadcast message (DHCP, Message type Request).
   If we listen for those messages, we can make the status update more "real-time" and do not have to wait for the next refresh cycle.